-We start out with estimates where the fathers' earnings are averaged over a relatively short period (maximum five years).
+We start out with estimates where the fathers' earnings are averaged over a relatively short period (maximum 5 years).
 This allows comparison with other research.
 A major challenge, however, is to separate attenuation bias due to short earnings windows on the one hand from life-cycle bias on the other.
 As for the latter, Böhlmark and Lindquist (2006) find no significant life-cycle bias from using current income as a proxy for lifetime income as long as current income is measured after the age of 33.
-As for the attenuation bias it may stem from persistence in the transitory earnings fluctuations or, alternatively, the variance of the transitory earnings in the chosen five-year period may be exceptionally high.
-Mazumder (2005) and Baker and Solon (2003) find that the variance of the transitory innovation is lowest when the fathers are around age 40.
-Taken together, this implies that for fathers the age should be set to minimize age-related and life-cycle bias, and the earnings series should be long enough to deal with the persistency bias.
-Our benchmark case will be a five-year average for earnings between 1967 and 1971, in which year the fathers' average age is around 36.
-In the next step we construct earnings measures where we average progressively up to 30 years (1967-1996).
+As for the attenuation bias it may stem from persistence in the transitory earnings fluctuations or, alternatively, the variance of the transitory earnings in the chosen 5-year period may be exceptionally high.
+Mazumder (2005)

-&lt;sup>14 One normally includes sons'/daughters' age and age squared in the regressions.
-But since all offspring's earnings are measured at the same (average) age this is not necessary in our analysis.
+14 One normally includes sons'/daughters' age and age squared in the regressions.
+But since all offspring's earnings are measured at the same (average) age this was not necessary in our analysis.